 The new Water Neutrality Ordinance has gone into effect as of July 1, 2017.
 This ordinance caps water use for new developments by limiting a project to the historical use for its individual parcel.
 A stakeholder committee of residents, building industry professionals, non-profits, manufacturers, and local governments created the proposed ordinance to meet City Council's directive.
 This ordinance is one strategy to achieve the City's goal for water self-sufficiency by 2020.

 Only new developments (residential and commercial) will need to comply with this ordinance.
 New developments, in this case, are defined as new buildings with plumbing fixtures, existing buildings that demolish 50% or more of the exterior walls/structural support, and new or enlarged pools, spas, ponds, and water features.
 Complying with the Water Neutrality Ordinance will require an additional plan review by Office of Sustainability and the Environment (OSE) staff to verify the calculated water demand of each structure.
-Water demand calculations must be completed by the applicant and included with any plan check submittal for new developments (as defined above).
+Water demand calculations must be completed by the applicant and included with any plan review submittal for new developments (as defined above).

 Please visit the OSE's Water Neutrality page for additional information about Water Neutrality requirements and to utilize the City's various water demand calculators.